These pages are

 neither authorized by nor connected in any official way with the

 Connecticut Department of Public Safety, Division of State

 Police; nor do they represent the opinions of that agency or any

 official of the state of Connecticut.
 I put these pages together

-because I did 21 years in this outfit, and it had no web site of
+because I did 21 years in this outfit, and originally it had no web presence of

 U.S. Citizen by date of appointment